hacks-guide/Guide-WiiU/docs/user-guide/tiramisu/installing-payloadloader.md

 Installing the PayloadLoader will let you access Tiramisu just by running the Health and Safety Information app.

+!> A factory reset **won't** uninstall the injected PayloadLoader.
+Follow [uninstall PayloadLoader](../../uninstall-payloadloader) to remove the PayloadLoader.

 ### Instructions {docsify-ignore}

 1. Take the SD Card out of your PC and plug it into your Wii U.